uw-cmg/MAST/MAST/doc/source/8_0_standalonetools.rst

 Defect Finder
 **************************

-The defect finder takes a POSCAR file and finds vacancies and interstitials.
-The defect finder currently exists in a separate repository.
+The defect finder will be available in a separate repository under https://github.com/uw-cmg
-You may test it online at materialshub.org > Resources > Tools > Defect Finder

 *************************************************
 Effective Grain Boundary Diffusivity Calculator